 However, it is becoming clear that cancer doesn’t kill by just simply growing out of control.
 Other deadly features of cancer include their uncanny ability to spread, to encourage vascular ingrowth feeding the tumor- allowing the tumor to take root indefinitely in the host’s body.
 These properties enable the tumor to not only persist and take root in its primary location, but to also spread into many organs throughout the body where secondary tumors can take root and grow.

+As tumor growth in these secondary locations progresses, they will start disrupting normal tissue integrity, which at later stages can result in full-blown organ failure leading to death.
 With the quest to understand precisely how cancer cells from a single tumor can be lead to widespread destruction, researchers have uncovered many molecular mechanisms (ranging from genomic, transcriptomic and proteomic changes) that can explain how and why cancer cells behave this way.

 The most recent hypothesis suggests that cancer’s destructive behavior is attributed to a population of stem-like cancer cells that are dubbed the “cancer stem cells”.
 While this is often debated, researchers reveal evidence that cancer stem cells (CSCs) are contributors to the invasive behavior of cancers, but also express vascular growth factors to encourage tumor blood vessel growth to continue feeding the tumor.

 An interesting property of CSCs is their ability to undergo multi-lineage differentiation, creating a jumbled array of progeny lineages that make up the diverse tumor mass.
 In brain tumors for example, cancer stem cells would not only generate simply glial-like progeny population that make up the bulk of the tumor, but also endothelial-like cells expressing markers that are normally expressed in endothelial cells making up the tumor’s vasculature (Ricci-Vitiani et al., 2007).